 One of the best resources for finding magazines to publish your work is Writer's Market, an anthology of magazine listings, book publishers, and agents.
-See my hub on Writer's Market to read more about what it is and how to use it: Writer's Market 2016: A Freelance Writer's Best Resource for Submitting Your Writing.
-(The link will open in a new window.)
+See my article on Writer's Market to read more about what it is and how to use it: Writer's Market: A Freelance Writer's Best Resource for Submitting Your Writing.

 Find markets to get published